 Students explore local and global issues and use collaborative technologies to work with others to investigate solutions.

-And of course, create your project folder on your Desktop!
+Be sure to save the script to your project folder on your Desktop!

-Note that grammar, spelling, and punctuation do count!
+Note that grammar, spelling, and punctuation do count.

 Turn in your script on Google Classroom.

 You are not required to turn in a shot list or storyboard for this project, but you'll have to plan your shots somehow, and that's what shot lists and storyboards are for.

 Feel free to mark on your script the shot number from a shot list or storyboard that you create.